Explore Eurobodalla Parks, reserves and Forests

 Gulaga National Park was created in January 2001.
 It covers an area of 4,673 hectares.

 Gulaga (Mount Dromedary) and the surrounding landscape have great spiritual significance to local Aboriginal people, particularly Aboriginal women.

-The park also incorporates the former Wallaga Lake National Park and in 2006 the park was handed back to its traditional Yuin owners in an historic agreement.
+In 2006 the park was handed back to its traditional Yuin owners in an historic agreement.

 A protected ribbon of coastline